milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 }
 ```

-**Do not forget to add controller to AuthenticationModule's controllers array.**
+**Do not forget to add AuthenticationController to AuthenticationModule controllers array.**

 ## Test with Postman